Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States: Preliminaries

 with some multi-index $R=(r^1,\ldots,r^m)$.
-The $m$-tuple $y$ is called a flat output of (\ref{sys_non_lin_def}), and (\ref{para_map_def}) is called the parameterizing map. \end{defn} One implication of Definition \ref{def_1} is that the differentials $\D \varphi, \D \varphi_{[1]}, \ldots, \D \varphi_{[\beta]} $ of derivatives of the flat output up to an arbitrary order $\beta$ are linearly independent.
+The $m$-tuple $y$ is called a flat output of (\ref{sys_non_lin_def}), and (\ref{para_map_def}) is called the parameterizing map. \end{defn} Throughout this work, we assume that the flat parameterization (\ref{para_map_def}) is well defined locally around equilibrium points.
+These equilibrium points are characterized by constant values $(x_s, u_s)$, which are in turn parameterized by constant values of the flat output denoted by $y_s$ with $y_{s,[1]}=y_{s,[2]}=\ldots=0$.
+One implication of Definition \ref{def_1} is that the differentials $\D \varphi, \D \varphi_{[1]}, \ldots, \D \varphi_{[\beta]} $ of derivatives of the flat output up to an arbitrary order $\beta$ are linearly independent.
 Another implication is that the parameterizing map (\ref{para_map_def}) is unique with a minimal multi-index $R=(r^1, \ldots, r^m)$, where $r^j$ stands for the highest time derivative of $y^j$ required for expressing $x$ and $u$ in terms of the flat output $y$ and its time derivatives.
-We call systems $(x,u)$-flat if they possess a flat output that depends only on (classical) states $x$ and inputs $u$ but no time derivatives of $u$.
+We call systems $(x,u)$-flat if they possess a flat output that depends only on classical states $x$ and inputs $u$ but no time derivatives of $u$.
 Note that $(x,u)$-flat outputs do not necessarily have to depend explicitly on $u$.
 Thus, configuration flat systems also belong to the class of $(x,u)$-flat systems.

 An intermediate step towards flatness-based tracking control is the exact linearization of flat systems.
 To exactly linearize a nonlinear system, it is necessary to construct an endogenous feedback law such that the closed-loop system possesses a linear input-output behavior of the form